FlexibleEngineCloud/terraform-provider-flexibleengine/docs/data-sources/sdrs_domain_v1.md

 ## Argument Reference

+The following arguments are supported:

+* `region` - (Optional, String) Specifies the region in which to query the data source.
+  If omitted, the provider-level region will be used.

-* `name` - (Optional, String) Specifies the name of an active-active domain.
-Currently only support SDRS_HypeDomain01.
+* `name` - (Optional, String) Specifies the name of an available SDRS domain.

 ## Attribute Reference

-`id` is set to the ID of the active-active domain.
-In addition, the following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

+* `id` - The resource ID.

-* `description` - Specifies the description of an active-active domain.
+* `description` - Indicates the description of the SDRS domain.